wkeilsohn/War_of_the_Tulips/README.md

-## Image Notes:
+## Media Notes:

-As I drew all the images for this project myself, I will not be including them in the git repository (at least not initially).
+For this project, I initially drew all of the images I intended to use.
+However, after begining to code, it became obvious that I would need additional materials.
+Therefore, while I still will not be including my own art (at least not initially) I can not take credit for the art I obtained from additional sources such as Upsplash and other royalty free sites.
+Please see below for a more exhustive list of media contributions.

+## Media Contributions:

+- Parchment Paper Background by Ivan Gromov on Unsplash: https://tinyurl.com/tfzdxap

+*Works not listed above were most likely created by me.
+Please feel free to contact me with any questions.*